lucidrains/progen/README.md

 - [ ] train tfrecords from google cloud storage path
 - [ ] generate validation tfrecords
 - [ ] add more todos - use github issues
+- [ ] keep N last checkpoints
+- [ ] add panda integration with GO annotations
+- [ ] config to annotation to template string with jinja2
+- [ ] flip seq # annotation order with prob set in config
+- [ ] model parallelism with pjit

 ## Citations